 The abused experiencing a trauma bond no longer see themselves as being apart from their abusers.

-You are beautiful in your own right; you are capable of standing up for yourself, and you are more than capable of achieving things on your own.
+You are beautiful in your own right; you are capable of standing up for yourself, and you are more than capable of achieving things on your own especially when it comes to coping with a narcissistic parent.
 As with point 2, know that it’s perfectly okay to cut ties most especially when the relationship has gone too toxic.

 4. Set boundaries